baryshevvet/go-simple-bank/README.md

 # Build docker image #
 sudo docker build -t simplebank:latest .

-# Run docker image #
+# Prepare our custom network bank-network to connect our containers to
+sudo docker network create bank-network sudo docker network connect bank-network postgres12   #or use --network bank-network on creating container

+# Run docker image, use container name postgres12 instead of ip, we can do it because we use the same network
-sudo docker run --name simplebank -p 8080:8080 simplebank:latest
+sudo docker run --name simplebank --network bank-network -p 8080:8080 -e GIN_MODE=release -e DB_SOURCE="postgresql://root:password@postgres12:5432/simple_bank?sslmode=disable" simplebank:latest

+# Check if the both containers are connected to our custom network
+sudo docker inspect bank-network